xmos/sw_usb_audio/README.rst

 Please see CHANGELOG.rst for detailed change listing.

-For full software documentation please see the USB Audio Software Design Guide document available from www.xmos.com.
+For full software documentation is not yet available for this releaseplease see the USB Audio Software Design Guide document available from www.xmos.com.

 This release is built and tested using version 12.2 of the XMOS tool set.
 Build or functionality issues could be experienced with any other version.